danielLaughlin/PlantStrategies/README.md

 # PlantStrategies
 R code and data for to reproduce examples from 'Plant Strategies' by Daniel Laughlin

-To reproduce the analyses throughout the book, load the R scripts.
-All required packages are listed near the top of the scripts and you will need to install these packages if your machine does not already have them installed.
+Load the R scripts to reproduce the analyses and recreate the figures throughout the book.
+You will need to install several packages if your machine does not already have them installed.

+Above_traits.txt is open trait data from TRY downloaded from Carmona et al. 2021 Nature.